VictorTellez/JavaPatterns/README.md

 # JavaPatterns
-This is a project to show how implement some pattern designs in Java.
+This is a project to show how to implement some design patterns in Java.